Stu Gilliam: Biography

 Gilliam co-starred in the CBS sitcom Roll Out during the 1973–74 season.
 Also starring Hilly Hicks, and featuring Ed Begley, Jr. and Garrett Morris, the series was set in France during World War II and was loosely based on the 1952 film Red Ball Express.

+Gilliam was an active member of the Bahá'í Faith.
 He married Vivian Baravalle in 2007 and moved to her residence in the Czech Republic.
-He died of a heart attack in České Budějovice on October 11, 2013, aged 80.
-He had been suffering from lung cancer and COPD.
+They had one daughter, Velnita.
+Gilliam died of a heart attack in České Budějovice on October 11, 2013, at age 80.
+He had also been battling lung cancer and COPD.
 He is buried in Boršov nad Vltavou.